 Some situations you can commit criminal mischief you act recklessly.
 Reckless acts are not accidental acts; they’re committed with a conscious disregard for the likely consequences.
 For example, using explosives, fire, or other potentially dangerous items or methods without regard to the probable outcome, and damaging property, as a result, would substantiate a charge of criminal mischief.

 Degrees of damage

 Many states differentiate between different degrees of criminal mischief based on either the amount of damage done or whether specific property or specific elements are involved.
 For example, the lowest degree of criminal mischief usually involves only slight amounts of damage, such as up to a few thousand rupees worth.
 More significant damage raises the crime to a higher degree.
 Also, higher degrees often apply when the person has committed prior acts of mischief before, if the damage involved public utilities or public services, or if the crime put someone at risk of physical harm.

-Mischief crimes are charged as either misdemeanor or felony offenses in places abroad.
+Mischief crimes are charged as either a misdemeanor or felony offenses in places abroad.
 Misdemeanor crimes are less serious than felony crimes, with felonies having potential sentences of a year or more in prison, while misdemeanors are punished with potential penalties of up to a year in jail.

-However, in India, Section 426 of Indian Penal Code decides the punishment for Criminal mischief.
+However, in India, Section 426 of the Indian Penal Code decides the punishment for criminal mischief.
 According to Section 426, there shall be a punishment with imprisonment of either description for a term which may exist up to 3 months, or with fine, or with both to whosoever committing a crime of mischief.